kengz/openai_lab/source/includes/_INSTALLATION.md

 By default <code>bin/setup</code> will install <code>tensorflow</code> for MacOS and <code>tensorflow-gpu</code> for Linux.
 </aside>

+All the OpenAI gym environments (except for Mujoco) are installed.

 Keras needs a backend in the home directory; setup your `~/.keras/keras.json` using example file in `config/keras.json`.

 <aside class="notice">